-1. Introduction
+1 Introduction

 While neural networks achieve excellent performance in various tasks in 2D vision, how to effectively process 3D data by neural networks has recently attracted more attention in both the computer vision and computer graphics communities.
-Unlike the unified representation of 2D images as pixels, there are many formats widely used for 3D data such as point clouds (Qi et al., 2017a,b, 2018), volumetric voxels (Wu et al., 2016; Shen and Stamos, 2020), surface meshes (Groueix et al., 2018) and implicit surface (Park et al., 2019; Mildenhall et al., 2020).
+Unlike the unified representation of 2D images as pixels, there are many formats widely used for 3D data such as point clouds, volumetric voxels and surface meshes.
 Each of these formats has its advantages and disadvantages.
 Point clouds represent 3D data by unstructured points without imposing topological constraints.
 However, they bring difficulties in subsequent applications such as rendering and space navigation.
 Surface meshes are most widely used in graphics due to efficient rendering and modeling flexibility, yet their inherent graph structure makes it difficult, though not impossible, to process via neural networks.
-3D voxel grids are the straightforward generalization of 2D pixels and are a natural representation of 3D space.
-For certain tasks, such as navigation/exploration for robotics, using explicit 3D occupancy voxel representation makes it easier for subsequent tasks such as path-planning.
+3D volumetric voxel grids are the straightforward generalization of 2D pixels and are a natural representation of 3D space.
 But voxel grids are very memory intensive and memory requirements grow very fast as the size of the grid increases, making them difficult to apply to fine resolutions or large spaces.

-In this paper we present RocNet: a recursive 3D autoencoder network that mimics the structure of an octree.
-As shown in Fig. 1, a voxel grid is first converted to a standard octree structure until each node is homogeneous or a maximum depth is reached.
+In this paper we introduce RocNet: a recursive 3D autoencoder network that mimics the structure of an octree.
+As shown in Figure 1, a voxel grid is first converted to a standard octree structure until each node is homogeneous or a maximum depth is reached.
 RocNet recursively merges octants starting from the octree leaves, until the root is processed.
 In this way the whole octree can be represented by a compact 1D feature vector.
 Since there are a large number of empty leaves in an octree, our algorithm saves large amount of memory and computational time.
 Compared to traditional 3D convolutional networks, 3D convolution is only performed within octants in our recursive network hence is less computationally intensive.
 Memory savings arise from the octree structure which adapts to the geometry of the scene, allowing large empty (or otherwise homogeneous) volumes to be represented compactly.